-- Add the frozen fruit, ginger and lemon and blend until smooth.
+- Add the frozen fruit, ginger, and lemon and blend until smooth.
 If the smoothie is too thick, add more almond milk 1 tablespoon at a time.

 - Low-fat Yoghurt

 Probiotics, found in yoghurt and other fermented products, may ease the severity of colds.
 Look for labels that say "live and active cultures."
 Although probiotics are available in capsule form, ingesting them from yoghurt is a cheaper alternative, plus you benefit from additional nutrients such as protein, which plays an important role in muscle recovery and weight control.
 Also, look for added vitamin D. Studies show that high vitamin D is very important for a good immune system.
-You can also add oatmeal or berries to your yoghurt to make it even more delicious and healthy.
+You can also add oatmeal or berries to your yogurt to make it even more delicious and healthy.

 - Dark chocolate